Ell-i/RIOT-OS/README.md

 # RIOT-OS

-self contained repo for the RIOT-OS development.
+This is a self contained repo for the RIOT-OS based development within the POINT project.

 # Getting started